HISTORY

 with public schools, parks and recreation, and Tribal

 entities.
-With DRA, Bob has served as a principal consultant
+With DRA, Bob served as a principal consultant

 for two multi-site state-wide programs, providing both